Randy Fine: COVID-19 response

-At the beginning of the COVID-19 pandemic in 2020, Fine asked local leaders in Brevard County to take the pandemic more seriously.
-Fine thought it was "a little bit crazy" that Brevard beaches were open to anybody.
-In 2021, Fine urged people to get vaccinated.
-He opposed making the COVID-19 vaccine mandatory, but he encouraged those who were not vaccinated to follow the CDC's recommendation and wear a mask in group settings.
-Fine recommended that parents who wanted mask mandates at school use the state's school voucher system and send their child to a private school with a mask requirement.
+At the beginning of the COVID-19 pandemic in 2020, Fine said local leaders in Brevard County should take the pandemic more seriously.
+Fine said it was "a little bit crazy" that Brevard beaches were open to anybody.
+In 2021, Fine said people should take the COVID-19 vaccine.
+He opposed making the COVID-19 vaccine mandatory and he encouraged those who were not vaccinated to follow the CDC's recommendation and wear a mask in group settings.
+Fine has said that parents who wanted mask mandates at school could use the state's school voucher system and send their child to a private school with a mask requirement.

 Crime

 Fine co-sponsored a Florida bill imposing harsher penalties for offenses committed by people who are in the U.S. illegally than for everyone else, including a mandatory death sentence for first-degree murder and child rape committed by anyone who is in the U.S. illegally.
-In January 2021, he co-sponsored Bill No. HB 1, to increase criminal penalties for assaulting law enforcement officers.
+In January 2021, he co-sponsored HB 1, which would increase criminal penalties for assaulting law enforcement officers.
 He has been endorsed by the International Union of Police Associations.

-Economy and fiscal

-In 2023, Fine received a rating of 100% from Americans for Prosperity-Florida, a libertarian conservative political advocacy group.

 Education

-Fine opined in 2022 that neither DEI (diversity, equity, and inclusion) nor critical race theory have any place in Florida's public schools.
-He is also in favor of giving all Florida families the ability to choose private or home schooling, with the help of taxpayer money, by expanding school vouchers.
+Fine opined in 2022 that neither DEI nor critical race theory has any place in Florida's public schools.
+He is also in favor of giving all Florida families the ability to choose private or homeschooling, with the help of taxpayer money, by expanding school vouchers.

 Environment

-In 2020, Fine filed legislation raising all existing fines by 50% for illegally discharging raw sewage into waterways.
+In 2020, Fine submitted legislation raising all existing fines by 50% for illegally discharging raw sewage into waterways.